 What is obvious in these two cases is that mayors have full control.
 Whether the mayor is experienced or simply proactive, there are still challenges.
 On the level of governance, the basic issue should be to focus more on how to improve the assignment of tasks and people, how to ensure rules are followed, how to enhance capabilities, and how to properly enforce plans and programmes.
 But at the level of politics, there are also different sublayers.
 In the issue of rehabilitation, the question is reduced to the distribution of resources—who gets what.

 Since August 2017, there have been very few reports, if any at all, on what happened with the inter-agency task force or the rehabilitation process.
 Indeed, Duterte’s own domestic agenda – most notably, his infamous ‘war on drugs’ – appears to have hijacked the national attention.
 Sadly, this has led to less interest, both nationally and internationally, on tackling the plight of Yolanda survivors.
 Local governments, then, must take on their proper roles in ensuring the right people are doing the right job, and that the rehabilitation process continues without prejudice.

-Jan Robert R Go is an Assistant Professor in the Department of Political Science at the University of the Philippines, Diliman.
-He is a researcher with the ESRC/Dfid funded project ‘Poverty Alleviation in the Wake of Typhoon Yolanda.
-Image credit: Wikipedia Commons.
+Jan Robert R. Go is Assistant Professor at the Department of Political Science, University of the Philippines Diliman.
+He tweets @WuAnping.
+This article forms part of the IAPS Dialogue edition entitled ‘Yolanda: Building Back Better,’ run in conjunction with the ESRC/DFID ‘Joint Fund for Poverty Alleviation Research’ project entitled ‘Poverty Alleviation in the Wake of Typhoon Yolanda’.
+Image credit: CC Medico International/ Flickr.